Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 In 2006, Jeep launched the 2006 Jeep Grand Cherokee SRT8.
 Starting at $39,300 and offering a 420 HP, 6.1L HEMI V-8 with a 5-speed Auto, it was the first performance SUV out of the gate.
-(I am aware that the GMC Typhoon is a thing, but it didn’t start an actual car category like the Jeep did.
+(I am aware that the GMC Typhoon is a thing, but it didn’t start an actual vehicle category as the Jeep did.
 And anyone who shouts "SVT Lightning" at me should learn the difference between an SUV & a pickup truck.
 The only argument I’m willing to hear is about the Porsche Cayenne or the Infiniti FX45.)

 Suddenly, after Jeep blessed the world with some good ole American madness, everyone else jumped in or stepped up.
 Chevrolet Trailblazer SS, Porsche Cayenne Turbo, Land Rover Range Rover Sport Supercharged & Infiniti FX45, all were competitors at the time.
 Yet in this crowd, the Jeep stood out as having the most bang for the buck.

 There were flaws, but what car does not have them.
 The Jeep was good at doing what it was intended for: obliterating most SUVs in a straight line and on corners.
 You could have argued that the Porsche Cayenne Turbo S was the end-all, be-all, but at that moment you would be comparing solid affordable performance to a mortgage payment.
-And yes, with 520 HP, the Jeep still hanged with that Porsche.
+And yes, even though that Porsche had 520 HP, the Jeep still hanged with the horse from Stuttgart.
 It was a nice time for Jeep.
 So where did it go wrong?